RP-1106/Netflix-Recommendation-System/README.md

 ## Features

-### 1. Recommendation Engine
+- **Recommendation Engine**
-Streamora uses two transformer-based sequential recommendation models — **BERT4Rec v3** and **SASRec v3** — trained on Netflix UK interaction data and served via ONNX Runtime for fast inference.
+  - Streamora uses two transformer-based sequential recommendation models — **BERT4Rec v3** and **SASRec v3** — trained on Netflix UK interaction data and served via ONNX Runtime for fast inference.
 As you interact with the platform, recommendations update in real time to reflect your taste.
+  - **Feedback Loop**

-- **Feedback loop** — 👍 Thumbs up signals the recommender to fetch a fresh set of personalised recommendations. 👎 Thumbs down immediately removes that title from your feed and suppresses it from future recommendations.
+    - 👍 Thumbs up signals the recommender to fetch a fresh set of personalised recommendations.
+    - 👎 Thumbs down immediately removes that title from your feed and suppresses it from future recommendations.
+  - **Semantic Search**
-- **Semantic Search** — powered by `all-MiniLM-L6-v2`, supports mood and genre queries like *"dark psychological thriller"* or *"feel-good 90s comedy"*, ranked by title relevance.
+    - Powered by `all-MiniLM-L6-v2`, supports mood and genre queries like *"dark psychological thriller"* or *"feel-good 90s comedy"*, ranked by title relevance.
-- **Cold Start Handling** — new users without watch history are shown popularity-based recommendations using TMDB trending data and 38-dimensional user feature vectors.
-Once you interact with 6 or more titles, the system switches to personalised transformer-based recommendations.
+  - **Cold Start Handling**
+    - New users without watch history are shown popularity-based recommendations using TMDB trending data and 38-dimensional user feature vectors.

-### 2. Watch Together
+    - Once you interact with 6 or more titles, the system switches to personalised transformer-based recommendations.

+- **Watch Together**
-Invite a friend by email to a shared watch party.
-Once they accept, both users are connected via a real-time WebSocket room with a live chat sidebar — so you can watch and react together.
+  - Invite a friend by email to a shared watch party.
+  - Once they accept, both users are connected via a real-time WebSocket room with a live chat sidebar, allowing them to watch and react together.

-### 3. Profiles
+- **Profiles**
-Up to 6 profiles per account, each with fully isolated watch history, Continue Watching lists, and personalised recommendations.
-Profiles can be created, renamed, and deleted, each with a custom avatar and colour.
+  - Up to 6 profiles per account, each with fully isolated watch history, Continue Watching lists, and personalised recommendations.
+  - Profiles can be created, renamed, and deleted, each with a custom avatar and colour.

 ## Tech Stack